 Time to completion

-While an ideal program by U.S. News standards takes about two years to complete, all online programs vary.
+While an ideal graduate school business program by U.S. News standards takes about two years to complete, all online programs vary.
 Of course, the number of credit hours you complete each semester will influence how quickly you can earn your degree.
 For example, full-time MBA students will generally complete the program at a faster rate than part-time learners.
-If you would prefer to take your time with the coursework, consider if the program has a time cap on student enrollment.
+If you would prefer to take your time with the coursework instead of becoming a full-time student, consider if the program has a time cap on student enrollment.
 For instance, many programs require students to earn their degree within five years of their start date.

 Questions to ask: